-Many of us drink to feel happy or relaxed, or to mask or avoid our feelings.
+Many of us drink to feel happy or relaxed or to mask or avoid our feelings.
 Alcohol is a powerful drug that initially can seem like a one-stop solution to any situation.
 It can even act beneficially if used responsibly.
 However, when a person starts to abuse alcohol, the emotional effects it produces can turn against them.

 How We Use Alcohol to Manage Emotions

-People tend to use alcohol either to instil happy feelings, soothe painful feelings, or produce relaxing feelings.
+People tend to use alcohol either to instill happy feelings, soothe painful feelings, or produce relaxing feelings.
 It can help us express our emotions more strongly or mask those that we don’t want to show.